hamdamoha/Project_4_final/README.md

 ##  <a id="ProjectManagement-header"></a><ins>Project and Resource Management</ins>

-Recognising the timesclae and finite resources at our disposal, a project timing plan was produced to ensure the team remained focussed and co-ordinated to meet the requirements of the project and the presentation date.
+Recognising the timescale and finite resources at our disposal, a project timing plan was produced to ensure the team remained focussed and co-ordinated to meet the requirements of the project and the presentation date.
 (click on image)

 ![image](https://user-images.githubusercontent.com/113118793/232701397-f998eb11-c7c4-4643-865e-ba52314d6c84.png)